ByteworksHomeLab/smitchell.github.io/_posts/2021-11-03-how-NOT-to-home-lab.md

 As you can see in the illustration below, the guest OSs have direct access to the KVM hypervisor.
 The overhead is as little as 5%.
 It also has an extensive CLI, so it is well suited for automation with tools like Terraform.
 {% include image.html url="/img/post-assets/2021-11-03-how-not-to-home-lab/KVM Architecture.png" description="KVM Hypervisor" %}
 ## Choosing an On-premises Hypervisor
-If the purpose of your lab is to help you in your current job, and you work for a company that runs VMWare, Microsoft, Citrix, or Red Hat virtualization products, you should build something that mirrors your work environment.
+If the purpose of your lab is to help you in your current job, and you work for a company that runs VMware, Microsoft, Citrix, or Red Hat virtualization products, you should build something that mirrors your work environment.

 You will have to deal with licensing, though.
 As I mentioned, if you buy the VMUG Advantage membership, you get access to all the VMware products for $200/year.
 Please see the VMware compatibility matrix to find the proper hardware.